JGrana01/huetil/README.md

 **huetil save all**

 huetul will scan for all lights and groups and save the settings in it's conf/saved directory.
-For Asuswrt-melin this would be /jffs/addons/huetil/saved.
+For Asuswrt-Merlin this would be /jffs/addons/huetil/saved.
 For Linux it would be $HOME/.conf/huetil/saved.

 Each light and group are stored with their name and a ".state" extension.
 For example